 This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 There is nothing like seeing your child’s face light up on Christmas morning after the realization that Santa really came.
 Up the ante this year by going above and beyond to “prove” that Santa’s visit was real.
 Here are our tips for creating foolproof Santa “proof” that will make this Christmas one your child will never forget.
-Are you ready to create a little bit of magic?
+Are you ready to create a little bit of magic and show proof that Santa is real?

 Do you happen to have a real fireplace in your home?
 If so, grab a big boot and stick it in the ash.
-Make a trail of sooty footprints out of the fireplace.
-Yes, this is messy, but you’ll probably be vacuuming up after the Christmas morning chaos any way.
+Make a trail of sooty Santa footprints out of the fireplace.
+Yes, this is messy, but you’ll probably be vacuuming up after the Christmas morning chaos anyway.
 Flour would be a great alternative to actually using soot, as well.

 - Glitter Footprints: Pour out some glitter on a piece of newspaper and stick a boot in it.
 Create glitter footprints here and there – wherever Santa would enter your house and around the tree.